 - Inability to understand course content - problems with presentation

-- Content level is too advanced or not advanced enough
+- The content level is too advanced or not advanced enough

-- Context of the course does not correspond to learners’ needs
+- The context of the course does not correspond to learners’ needs

 - Course content is unengaging for learners